-- Individuals and families
+- · Individuals and families

 - pension and profit-sharing plans

 - trusts, estates, and charitable organizations

 - corporations and other business entities

 - municipalities and other governmental entities

 The Company's minimum relationship size is \$1,000,000.
-In satisfying this \$1,000,000 relationship threshold, a new client will be required to have at least one "anchor" account of at least \$500,000.
 The Company may, in its discretion, waive this requirement, where appropriate, such as for example, situations where the account is likely to reach \$1,000,000 or more within a reasonable period of time due to anticipated account additions, or where a longstanding client has an account being drawn down for income purposes.
-Subsequent to March 31, 2024, if the Company agrees to take on a new relationship with AUM of less than \$1,000,000, the Company will typically charge an annual minimum relationship fee of \$10,000, billed and collected consistent with the Company's typical practices described above.
+If the Company agrees to take on a new relationship with AUM of less than \$1,000,000, the Company will typically charge an annual minimum relationship fee of \$10,000, billed and collected consistent with the Company's typical practices described above.